cvmfs/doc-cvmfs/cpt-configure.rst

 for very slow downloads can be set by ``CVMFS_TIMEOUT`` and ``CVMFS_TIMEOUT_DIRECT``.
 The two timeout parameters apply to a connection with a proxy server and to a direct connection to a Stratum 1 server, respectively.
-A download is considered to be “very slow” if the transfer rate is below for more than the timeout interval.
+A download is considered to be "very slow" if the transfer rate is below for more than the timeout interval.
 The threshold can be adjusted with the ``CVMFS_LOW_SPEED_LIMIT`` parameter.
 A very slow download is treated like a broken connection.